mrazomej/phd/src/chapter_04/section_09_global_fit.md

 ## Global Fit of All Parameters {#sec:ch4_sec09}

-In the main text, we used the repressor copy numbers $R$ and repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by @Garcia2011c.
+In Chapter 2, we used the repressor copy numbers $R$ and repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by @Garcia2011c.
 However, any error in these previous measurements of $R$ and $\Delta\varepsilon_{RA}$ will necessarily propagate into our own fold-change predictions.
-This section takes an alternative approach to fitting the system's physical parameters to that used in the main text.
+This section takes an alternative approach to fitting the system's physical parameters to that used in Chapter 2.
 First, rather than fitting only a single strain, we fit the entire data set in [@Fig:ch2_fig05] along with microscopy data for the synthetic operator Oid (see [Sec.
 4.9](#sec:ch4_sec10)).
 In addition, we also simultaneously fit the parameters $R$ and $\Delta\varepsilon_{RA}$ using the prior information given by the previous measurements.
 By using the entire data set and fitting all of the parameters, we obtain the best possible